Harvard Reference Generator

 A Bibliography is a list of the books (or other sources of information) that you consulted when writing an essay, report, thesis or dissertation.

-When doing research, we very rarely come up with our own theories.
+When doing research, we very rarely come up with our own entirely new theories or ideas.
 These take time to develop, and involve putting them out for debate.
 By researching the theories of others, we include ideas in our works that have already gone through that academic testing.

 However, you have to be aware that you are using someone else's work for your own benefit.
 You will get the marks, but the author of the ideas may have put in decades of research to come up with the concepts.